A media and public relations professional since 1994, Scott Piro is currently Managing Director EMEA and Chief Strategy Officer for The Cline Group.

 Throughout his career, Scott has generated publicity for an eclectic range of clients including authors (Caroline Kennedy, Sarah Ferguson, Deepak Chopra), high-tech startups (fring, nanoRep), internet culture (The Webby Awards, Internet Week New York), arts & entertainment (IFP/The Gotham Awards, The Moth), financial institutions (Merrill Lynch, Morningstar), media (Manhattan Media, The Final Edition), pharmaceuticals (Tylenol, Novartis), gay & lesbian (Queer Lounge, HIV is Still a Big Deal) travel (Orbitz, Sherman’s Travel), health & beauty (SpaFinder, OM Yoga), food & beverage (ROASTe), and nonprofits (Because I Care – Israel, Arts Engine).

-His placements have included The Today Show, Good Morning America, The Early Show, Fox & Friends, The View, The New York Times, The Wall Street Journal, USA Today, TIME, Gizmodo, CNET, The Next Web, DailyCandy and others.
+His placements have included The Today Show, Good Morning America, The Early Show, Fox & Friends, The View, The New York Times, The Wall Street Journal, Forbes, USA Today, TIME, Mashable, Gizmodo, CNET, The Next Web, DailyCandy and others.

-Scott’s extracurricular activities include completing twelve marathons, performing five times at Carnegie Hall as part of the New York City Gay Men’s Chorus, leading pro-Israel activism in the LGBT community, doing volunteer work, and loving his dog Petey.
+Scott’s extracurricular activities include completing thirteen marathons, performing five times at Carnegie Hall as part of the New York City Gay Men’s Chorus, leading pro-Israel activism in the LGBT community, doing volunteer work, and loving his dog Petey.